-In 2020-2021, the ISM will award several one-term $7,500 scholarships to PhD students completing their last calendar year of studies.
-The scholarships shall be awarded during the Fall 2020 or Winter 2021 semester.
+The ISM will award several one-term $7,500 scholarships to PhD students completing their last calendar year of studies.
+The scholarships shall be awarded during the Winter 2022 semester.
 This award is intended to support outstanding doctoral students so they can concentrate entirely on their thesis writing and defence preparation.

 Since the primary goal of this scholarship is to provide the recipients with the necessary time to complete their research, please note that:

 To apply, all course work and comprehensive exams must be completed by the time of the application, and a thesis proposal must have been accepted by the thesis advisor and/or committee.